100% online radio, across the world

 Our 'live stream' is also now available on Alexa: just say 'Alexa, enable Share Radio skill', then 'Alexa, play Share Radio' or 'Alexa, open Share Radio' when you want to listen.

-If we are to establish a more equitable society — supporting the individual human achievement so vital for democratic capitalism, but at the same time based on egalitarian principles — it is also vital to provide the necessary academic rigour to support its propositions.
+If we are to establish a more equitable society — supporting the individual human achievement so vital for democratic capitalism, but at the same time based on egalitarian principles — it is also vital to provide the necessary academic rigour to support the proposition of achieving this participation for all.

-Share Alliance is being established as a registered charity to support and provide oversight for the research project.
+Share Alliance is the registered charity which supports and provide oversight for this research project.

-On Friday 14th April '23 its first half-day conference took place, concentrating on two leading propositions: inter-generational rebalancing and 'Stock for Data'.
+On Friday 14th April '23 Share Alliance's first half-day conference took place, concentrating on two leading propositions: inter-generational rebalancing and 'Stock for Data'.
 It was also an opportunity to hear about underlying principles and its planning for the future, and there was a panel session for general discussion.

-Video recordings of all five sessions are available via the Share Alliance website.
-Presentation slides are also available here.
+Video recordings of all five sessions for that conference are available via the Share Alliance website.
+Presentation slides are also available here

 When you just need some relaxing background music for reading, writing or entertaining, Share Music complements our speech programmes with a flow of instrumental folk music.
 However these speech programmes are always at hand via Share Sounds, where there's also an online slide display to highlight some of the best.